netaaviram/NUMA_aware_libcuckoo/README.md

 # NUMA-aware optimization of libcuckoo: analyzing scalability bottlenecks for improved performance through thread and memory placement

-This repo reproduces my experiments showing that the libcuckoo benchmark’s scalability is bottlenecked by NUMA‑unaware placement.
+This repo reproduces my experiments showing that the libcuckoo benchmark’s scalability is bottlenecked by NUMA-unaware placement.
 I:

 * Build libcuckoo’s universal_benchmark in Release mode.